 Step 1.
 Complete a Teacher Education Program in Early Childhood Education

 If you want to become a preschool teacher in Oklahoma, you must first successfully complete a teacher education program approved by the Oklahoma Commission for Teacher Preparation (OCTP).
-There are currently 20 approved programs in early childhood education in Oklahoma.
+There are currently 20 approved programs in early childhood education, and 12 special education ECE programs.

 You may also qualify for licensure through the Department’s Alternative Placement Program if you possess a bachelor’s degree or higher from an accredited college or university in early childhood education or a related degree, and you achieved a GPA of 2.5 or better.

 You must be able to show proof that you have at least two years of experience in the field of early childhood development or early childhood education OR you have completed post-baccalaureate coursework in this field.

 Placement in this program requires the completion of the Application for the Oklahoma Alternative Placement Program, official transcripts showing the completion of the required education, and a current resume.